Abu Dhabi Executive Council

-The Abu Dhabi Executive Council is the local executive authority of the Abu Dhabi Government for the Emirate of Abu Dhabi.
-It assists the Ruler of Abu Dhabi in enforcing local and federal decrees and leading the Abu Dhabi Government.
-The Council holds meetings periodically in Abu Dhabi to discuss issues and memos referred to it by Abu Dhabi's departments and governmental authorities, concerning the progress of government-sponsored projects, the development of services, reviewing government performance and appointing heads of local departments or agencies.
-All Governmental departments report to the ADEC, and membership of the ADEC primarily includes the heads of local governmental departments.
-Since 2004, the Chairman of the ADEC has been Sheikh Mohamed bin Zayed Al Nahyan who was appointed as Crown Prince of Abu Dhabi and continues to serve as chairman following his assumption of the position of Ruler of Abu Dhabi and President of the UAE in May 2022.
+The Abu Dhabi Executive Council (ADEC) is the local executive authority of the Government of Abu Dhabi for the Emirate of Abu Dhabi.
+It assists the ruler of Abu Dhabi in enforcing local and federal decrees and leading the Abu Dhabi government.

+The Council holds periodical meetings in Abu Dhabi to discuss issues and memos referred by Abu Dhabi's departments and governmental authorities.
+These memos often concern the progress of government-sponsored projects, the development of services, reviewing government performance and appointing heads of local departments or agencies.

+All governmental departments report to the ADEC, and membership of the ADEC primarily includes the heads of local governmental departments.
+As of March 2023, the ADEC is chaired by the Crown Prince of Abu Dhabi, Sheikh Khaled bin Mohamed Al Nahyan.

 History

-In 1971, a Council of Ministers was formed in the Abu Dhabi Emirate by virtue of the provisions of Law No. (1) to reorganise the government apparatus.
-But in 1974, the said law was superseded and substituted with Law No. (1), which organised Abu Dhabi's government apparatus, renaming the "Council of Ministers" as the "Abu Dhabi Executive Council."
-The Executive Council is chaired since 2004 by Sheikh Mohammed bin Zayed Al Nahyan, currently president of the United Arab Emirates, ruler of Abu Dhabi and Supreme Commander of the UAE Armed Forces.
+In 1971, a council of ministers was formed in the Abu Dhabi emirate by virtue of the provisions of Law No. (1) to reorganise the government apparatus.
+But in 1974, the said law was superseded and substituted with Law No. (1), which organised Abu Dhabi's government apparatus, renaming the "Council of Ministers" as the "Abu Dhabi Executive Council".
+The Executive Council is chaired since 2004 by Sheikh Mohammed bin Zayed Al Nahyan, currently president of the United Arab Emirates, ruler of Abu Dhabi and supreme commander of the UAE Armed Forces.
 Its membership is formed by chairmen of the local government departments, some local authorities and other members appointed by the Ruler.

-On Wednesday 13 September 2017 the council was reshuffled and new members were appointed, including: Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Falah Al Ahbabi and Mohammed Khalifa Al Mubarak.
+On Wednesday 13 September 2017, the council was reshuffled and new members were appointed, including: Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Falah Al Ahbabi, and Mohammed Khalifa Al Mubarak.

-On Monday 21 January 2019 the then President of the UAE, Sheikh Khalifa, approved a reorganisation which changed the members of the council:
+On Monday 21 January 2019, the then president of the UAE, Sheikh Khalifa, approved a reorganisation which changed the members of the council: